TrossenRobotics/trossen_arm_mujoco/README.md

 ```
 If the simulation window appears, the setup is successful.

-### Set the environment variable (This is usefull if you run into Mesa Loader Issue)
+### Set the environment variable (This is useful if you run into Mesa Loader Issues)

 ```bash
 export LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libstdc++.so.6